Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Juli 2025 17.31.20 UTC
+- WIB: Minggu, 6 Juli 2025 18.23.45 UTC
-- WITA: Minggu, 6 Juli 2025 18.31.20 UTC
+- WITA: Minggu, 6 Juli 2025 19.23.45 UTC
-- WIT: Minggu, 6 Juli 2025 19.31.20 UTC
+- WIT: Minggu, 6 Juli 2025 20.23.45 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational